Workers’ Compensation Lawyers in New Jersey and New York

-At the Law Offices of Herbert I. Ellis, P.C., our attorneys can guide you through the process of workers’ compensation and will help you prepare any required documentation and paperwork.
+At the Ellis Law, our attorneys can guide you through the process of workers’ compensation and will help you prepare any required documentation and paperwork.

 Located in Freehold and serving the states of New Jersey and New York, our firm has helped many injured workers get approved for workers’ compensation benefits.
 We work with medical experts to understand our clients’ injuries and conditions and can help clients present those injuries in an effective manner.
 If you have been denied benefits, we can represent you in the appeals process and will work to get you the benefits that you deserve for your injuries.

 The sooner you contact us, the more that we do to help you.
 Call 888-ELLIS-LAW to get started with your workers’ compensation claim.

 After suffering a workplace injury, there are several important steps that should be taken to protect your rights and improve your chance of obtaining workers’ compensation benefits.
 In addition to speaking with an experienced workers’ compensation attorney, these steps include:

 - Consult a primary care physician and schedule a physical examination as soon as possible

 - If your injuries require a medical specialist, obtain a referral from your physician

 - Document any treatment, including prescribed medications, that were used to treat the injuries

 - Request physical copies of tests, including x-rays and blood tests